Parametrix Insurance raises $17.5 million to offer cloud downtime insurance – TechCrunch

 “We’ve all felt the pain of downtime,” said co-founder and CTO Neta Rozy.
 “When any part of the infrastructure goes down, the companies go down as well.
 Normally, when you have a pain caused by technology, you try to fix it with technology.
 Downtime is inevitable.
 It doesn’t matter how great your infrastructure is or how redundant your platform is and there are almost always direct financial losses.”

-The combination of the pricing model and monitoring system means that this product that looks very different from the insurance policies we’re used to in another key way.
+The combination of the pricing model and monitoring system means that this product looks very different from the insurance policies we’re used to in another key way.
 Parametrix is named for the parametric model it uses.
 Essentially, if the insurer event happens, the customer gets compensation immediately, with no claim process and no proof of loss.

 Parametrix is not a carrier itself, but rather partners with incumbent insurance carriers to payout customers.
 As you can imagine, when it rains it pours for something like downtime insurance, where infrastructure downtime could affect many policy holders at once.